KylieTaylor/Udacity-Data-Science-Nanodegree/Capstone/README.md

 from tabulate import tabulate
 from datetime import datetime
 from sklearn.metrics import make_scorer, precision_score, accuracy_score, confusion_matrix
-from sklearn.linear_model import LogisticRegression from sklearn.pipeline import make_pipeline, Pipeline
-from sklearn.preprocessing import StandardScaler from sklearn.neighbors import KNeighborsClassifier from sklearn.ensemble import RandomForestClassifier, AdaBoostClassifier, GradientBoostingClassifier import sweetviz as sv
+from sklearn.preprocessing import StandardScaler, PolynomialFeatures from sklearn.decomposition import PCA from sklearn.neighbors import KNeighborsClassifier from sklearn.ensemble import RandomForestClassifier, AdaBoostClassifier, GradientBoostingClassifier from sklearn.linear_model import LogisticRegression from sklearn.pipeline import make_pipeline, Pipeline import sweetviz as sv
 ```

-Access to Google Colab and Google Drive for data storage is also required for this project.
+Access to Google Colab and Google Drive for data storage is required for this project.

 #### Motivation